yebyyy/Presentation-Script-Generator/README.md

 # Presentation-Script-Generator
-This is a GPT 3.5 Turbo powered presentation script generator.
+This is a GPT 3.5 Turbo powered presentation script generator. \
-Run streamlit run app.py to start the website
+Run `streamlit run app.py` to start the website\
+Created for learning and practicing langchain